valerio-bozzolan/MediaWikiOrphanizerBot/README.md

     ./bot.php

-Run on the latest 10 days:
+Run on the latest 10 days from today:

     ./bot.php --days=10